Academic Catalog

 Logistic Managers analyze and coordinate an organization’s supply chain – the system that moves a product from supplier to consumer.
 They manage the entire life cycle of a product, which includes how a product is acquired, distributed, allocated, and delivered.
 Logistics are used in nearly every industry.

-Areas covered in this degree comprise basic fundamentals of supply chain management including procurement, issues in executing global supply chains, logistics, manufacturing, warehousing, and transportation.
+Areas covered in this degree include the fundamentals of supply chain management, including procurement, issues in executing global supply chains, logistics, manufacturing, and warehousing and transportation.
 It also includes business management, project management, business communications, economics of supply and demand, computer fundamentals, and data management skills.

 Career options include positions within manufacturing, transportation, order processing, warehousing, inventory control, and purchasing.

-High school students may begin the Logistics Management program by taking classes concurrently with their regular studies and earn credit toward a certificate of proficiency which will apply to the technical certificate and associate of applied science degree.
+High school students may begin the Logistics Management program by taking classes concurrently with their regular studies and earn credit toward a certificate of proficiency in Transportation Management and Logistics Management, which will apply to the associate of applied science degree.

 The Logistics program is a 2yr + 2 yr stackable degree program into the Bachelor of Applied Science.
 The curriculum map reflects completing General Education courses in COMM, ECON, MATH, and PSY that will satisfy both the LGM and BAS requirements.